spywhere/pico-8.p8/pim/README.md

 - `gg`/`G`: The top / bottom of the buffer
 - `C-b`/`C-f`: The buffer up / down by a page
 - `C-u`/`C-d`: The buffer up / down by half a page
+- `w`/`W`: The beginning of the next word / WORD

+`word`: A word consists of a sequence of letters, digits and underscores, or a sequence of other non-blank characters, separated with white space (spaces, tabs, EOL).
+This can be changed with the 'iskeyword' option.
+An empty line is also considered to be a word.
+`WORD`: A WORD consists of a sequence of non-blank characters, separated with white space.
+An empty line is also considered to be a WORD.

 ## Options